demystifyfp/demystifyfp/content/clojure/marketplace-middleware/processing-messages-from-ibmmq-in-clojure.md

 ### Client's Business Operation Model

-For each items that our client sells in a marketplace, they will be adding it manually using the marketplace's seller portal.
+For each item that our client sells in a marketplace, they will be adding it manually using the marketplace's seller portal.
 After that client performs the following four operations using the OMS.

 1. **Ranging** - Listing items to make them available for sales.
 2. **Deranging** - Unlisting items to prevent them from being shown in the marketplace.
-3. **Inventorying** - Upates the inventories of items.
+3. **Inventorying** - Updates the inventories of items.
-4. **Pricing** - Upates the prices of items.
+4. **Pricing** - Updates the prices of items.

-The OMS is configured to communciates these operations to the middleware via four different queues named after this operation.
+The OMS is configured to communicate these operations to the middleware via four different queues named after this operation.

 ### Consuming Messages from IBM-MQ Queue

 Let's add a new configuration item, `settings` in the *config.edn* file to specify the queue names that the middleware has to listen.

-To start with let's add the ranging queue name alone.
+To start with, let's add the ranging queue name alone.

 ```clojure
 ; resources/config.edn